wrijpkema/developers-community/pages/documents/guides/Authentication/DetailedAPI.md

 *	The token (JWT) should contain three base64url encoded segments separated by period ('.') characters.

-*	The following HTTP headers are required: header name: “Authorization” The value contains the standard basic authorization header [RFC2617], based on client_id:client_secret provided by the team to identify.
+*	The following HTTP headers are required: header name: “Authorization" The value contains the standard basic authorization header [RFC2617], based on client_id:client_secret provided by the team to identify.

 _Example: Authorization: Basic czZCaGRSa3F0MzpnWDFmQmF0M2JW_